digitalsadhu/ansible-dokku/README.md

 # ansible-dokku

-Provision and ubuntu 14.04 machine with a fully operational dokku environment
+Provision an ubuntu 14.04 machine with a fully operational dokku environment.
+Also tested successfully on ubuntu 15.04.

 ## Instructions

 ### Create inventory file

 Create a file called `inventory.txt` by copying `inventory-example.txt`.
 Edit values to taste.

 ### Run dokku installation